 Barcode verification is a test scan of the barcode as it will be printed on the product packaging.
 These tests are done on a technical scanning machine that measures how easily and accurately the barcode is likely to scan in a variety of different environments.
 The report will either come back with a Pass grade (A, B, C or D) or a Fail grade (in which case reasons will be given for the failure).

 Some retailers require that all barcodes going into their stores have verification reports done on them first.
-This is to ensure that all of the barcodes in their stores scan easily in order to avoid missed scans and save check-out time.
+This ensures that all of the barcodes in their stores scan easily to avoid missed scans and save check-out time.
 You can get an idea of what stores require verification here. – Verification reports are required by some larger retailers.
 Often supermarket chains require these.

 Our verification reports are done to an internationally accepted standard with the best verification technology.
-In order to properly adhere to these standards we require that you send us a sample of your barcode on it’s product packaging as it will be printed.
+To properly adhere to these standards, we require that you send us a sample of your barcode on its product packaging as it will be printed.
 Reports take 2-3 days to complete once we receive your packaging, so please allow for this time in addition to the time it will take your packaging to reach us.
 You can find our address here.

 Verification report for your completed artwork.
 This should be printed and sent to us so that we can do the verification report for the barcode as it will be finally printed (or as close as possible)